AllenInstitute/EvenField/README.md

 # EvenField - An easy, cost effective alternative to commercial based illumination systems for fluorescence microscopy

-For decades, coherent laser sources with Gaussian output profiles have been a preferred choice in many optical microscopy systems due to their high spatial intensity and monochromaticity.
+Coherent laser sources with Gaussian output profiles have been a preferred choice in many optical microscopy systems due to their high spatial intensity and monochromaticity.
 While these traits can beneficial in many applications, the high spatial coherence of these lasers results in interference effects as the light propogates through various optics toward the sample plane.
 These inference patterns superimposed onto the Gaussian laser profile result in an uneven illumination of the sample that get transferred into resulting images.
 For applications such as single molecule fluorescence imaging, the resulting field inhomogeneity  often clouds the signal that is to be detected.
 In addition, when these sources are used for imaging large areas that require tiling of multiple fields of view, the circular 2D illumination profile excites a larger field of view than is captured by the camera resulting in additional, unneeded photobleaching of these areas.

 A simple deployment of a square multimode fiber between the illumination source and destination corrects this issue; however, the propogation of multiple laser modes through the fiber increases the potential for interference and results in additional laser speckle noise in the output beam.
-Fortunately, researchers have developed several solutions to circumvent the laser speckle problem including, fiber vibration, tunable osscilating lenses, and utilizing spinning diffusers.
+Researchers have developed several solutions to circumvent the laser speckle problem including, fiber vibration, tunable oscillating lenses, and spinning diffusers.

-We set out to test some of these solutions and compare them to a commercial product, the Borealis system by Andor.
+We test some of these solutions and compare them to a commercial product, the Borealis system by Andor.

 ----

-Our full evaluation of this system can be found in the open-access journal PLOS ONE: <insert link>
+Our full evaluation of this system can be found in our preprint :
+{can fill in PLoS ONE link once it's published}

 ---

-Through these efforts, we converged on a simple, cost effective solution consisting of both commcerically avaiable and machined components which we call the EvenField Illumination system.
+We converged on a simple, cost-effective solution which we call the EvenField Illumination system.

 ## So you're interested in building the EvenField system? ...We've got you covered.